cosmos/ibc/spec/ics-25-handler-interface/README.md

 ## Forwards Compatibility

-The interface can change on new chains, as long as the semantics remain the same.
+The interface can change when implemented on new chains (or upgrades to an existing chain) as long as the semantics remain the same.

 ## Example Implementation